-Which course should I take to meet HIPAA Training requirement?
+Which course should I take to meet the HIPAA Training requirement?

-If you are HIPAA Privacy Security compliance officer or part of the core compliance team then consider comprehensive level CHPSE course.
-If you are an employee who has access to PHI but are NOT responsible for HIPAA compliance then takes the one-hour employee training ($25).
+If you are a HIPAA Privacy Security compliance officer or part of the core compliance team then consider a comprehensive level CHPSE course.
+If you are an employee who has access to PHI but is NOT responsible for HIPAA compliance then take the one-hour employee training ($25).
 Use our flowchart to decide on the right level of course for you.

 First, you need to decide which category you fall into.
 We have 8 categories:

-Examples Healthcare Provider are Hospitals, Private Clinics, Doctors, podiatrist, Physicians, Neurosurgeons, Ophthalmologist, Nurses, psychologist, Medical Schools, Plastic Surgeon, Medical Students, Orthopedist, Pediatrician, Medical Office Staff, clinical optometrist, Pharmacies, Dentists, Nurse practitioner, Chiropractors, Allergist, Anesthesiologist, Physical Therapists, ENT Specialist, Massage Therapists, Dermatologist, Radiologists, nurse-midwife, Cardiologists, Hospice, Gastroenterologist, Nursing Homes, Gynecologist, General Psychiatrist, Home Health, Gynecologist, Durable Medical Equipment providers, clinical social worker, Audiologist, Gastroenterologist, Psychiatrists, Rheumatologist etc.
+Examples of Healthcare Provider is Hospitals, Private Clinics, Doctors, podiatrist, Physicians, Neurosurgeons, Ophthalmologist, Nurses, psychologist, Medical Schools, Plastic Surgeon, Medical Students, Orthopedist, Pediatrician, Medical Office Staff, clinical optometrist, Pharmacies, Dentists, Nurse practitioner, Chiropractors, Allergist, Anesthesiologist, Physical Therapists, ENT Specialist, Massage Therapists, Dermatologist, Radiologists, nurse-midwife, Cardiologists, Hospice, Gastroenterologist, Nursing Homes, Gynecologist, General Psychiatrist, Home Health, Gynecologist, Durable Medical Equipment providers, clinical social worker, Audiologist, Gastroenterologist, Psychiatrists, Rheumatologist, etc.

-Examples of mental health provider are Psychologists, Mental health counselor, Psychiatrists, Addiction counselor, Psychoanalyst, Clinical social workers, Psychiatric Nurses, Behavioral services, Psychotherapist, Mental health programs, Family and marriage counselor, Religious Counselor, Art Therapist, Psychiatric Pharmacists etc.
+Examples of mental health providers are Psychologists, Mental health counselors, Psychiatrists, Addiction counselors, Psychoanalysts, Clinical social workers, Psychiatric Nurses, Behavioral services, Psychotherapists, Mental health programs, Family and marriage counselors, Religious Counselors, Art Therapist, Psychiatric Pharmacists, etc.

 3. Business Associate– Any single individual who works or will work in future for a company that offers services or products to health care entities, health plans, health insurance providers, or other business associates and will have access to protected health information (PHI).